 Fortunately, you don't have to avoid traveling to India during the monsoon, or even stay indoors all the time.
 Travel to some places in India is actually preferable during the monsoon season.
-Here are nine top India monsoon travel destinations -- some for those who love the rain, and some for those who don't!
+Here are eleven top India monsoon travel destinations -- some for those who love the rain, and some for those who don't!

 For a different kind of monsoon experience, you might also want to consider a stay at one of these tranquil tree house hotels in India.

 Feel like avoiding the monsoon completely?
-Head to Ladakh!
-Leh, in the furthest far flung corner of northern India, has become a popular tourist destination since Ladakh was opened to foreigners in 1974.
-Bounded by two of the world's largest mountain ranges and surrounded by alpine desert, its dry barren landscape full of historic Buddhist monasteries makes it an incredible sight to behold.
+Head to Ladakh, in the furthest far flung corner of northern India.
+The region has become a popular tourist destination it was opened to tourists in 1974.
+Bounded by two of the world's largest mountain ranges and surrounded by alpine desert, its dry barren landscape with historic Buddhist monasteries makes it an incredible sight to behold.
 Leh is cut off by road from the rest of the world for most of the year, except from June to October when the snow has melted, although it's accessible by flight all year.
 Try to be there for the iconic Hemis Festival, usually held in July.
 The Nubra Valley and Pangong Lake are popular destinations in Ladakh.
 There are plenty of trekking opportunities too, for all fitness levels.

 Already been to Ladakh or just want to go somewhere more off-the-beaten track in India?
-Try Spiti!
+Spiti is the perfect alternative!
 This high-altitude world within a world in remote Himachal Pradesh is bordered by Ladakh in the north, Tibet to the east, Kinnaur to the southeast, and the Kullu Valley to the south.
 It's only accessible from May to October, most conveniently from Manali (see photos of the road from Manali to Spiti).
 All kinds of activities are possible there, from yak safaris to volunteering in villages.